deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/00-overview.md

 ## Container specific features

-Containers running of DeepSquare can be configured!
+Containers running on DeepSquare can be configured!
 You might want to see:

 - [About using different container runtimes](container-runtimes)
 - [Using the super-fast DeepSquare-hosted unpacked images](deepsquare-images) or [adding new images to the DeepSquare registry](publishing-deepsquare).